machinat/sociably/website/docs/embedded-webview.md

   - user - `object`, the same as `auth.user`.
   - channel - `object`, represent the WebSocket connection.
 - auth - `object`, auth info of the user.
-  - platform - `string`, authorizing chat platform name.
+  - platform - `string`, authorizing chat platform.
-  - user - `object`, the user from chat platform.
+  - user - `object`, the user logged in.
-  - channel - `null | object`, the chat user comes from.
-The value could be `null` if not able to determine.
+  - channel - `null | object`, the chat where the user comes from.
+It could be `null` if not able to determine.
   - loginAt - `Date`, the time user logged in.
-  - expireAt - `Date`, the time current authorization would expired.
+  - expireAt - `Date`, the time when current authorization expires.
   - data - `any`, raw auth data from chat platform.
-- authenticator - `object`, the authenticator instance of the authorizing chat platform.
+- authenticator - `object`, the authenticator instance of the authorizing platform.

 ### `connect` and `disconnect`